-10.1 Does the use of CCTV require separate registration/ notification or prior approval from the relevant data protection authority(ies)?
+13.1 Does the use of CCTV require separate registration/ notification or prior approval from the relevant data protection authority(ies), and/or any specific form of public notice (e.g., a high-visibility sign)?

 No, there is no general requirement to register/notify or obtain prior approval for the use of CCTV.
-However, if a CCTV also records activities on public ground (e.g., it records activities on a private parking lot but also covers the nearby public walkway), cantonal or local data protection laws may require separate approval by the cantonal authorities.
+However, if a CCTV also records activities on public ground (e.g., it records activities on a private parking lot but also covers the nearby public walkway), cantonal or local data protection laws may require separate approval from the cantonal authorities.